L1183325308/opencompass/docs/en/index.rst

 - Then learn its basic usage through the UserGuides_.

-- If you want to tune the prompts, refer to the Prompt_.

 - If you want to customize some modules, like adding a new dataset or model, we have provided the AdvancedGuides_.

 - There are more handy tools, such as prompt viewer and lark bot reporter, all presented in Tools_.